josephmontes/wOBAvs.xwOBA/README.md

 - He pulls Flyballs almost 3 times more than the league average rate
   - League Average: 5.5%
 - Another interesting note: in 2022, the wOBA value on Paredes' Oppo Groundballs **underperformed** it's xwOBA value (d_wOBA = -0.113) which is a stark contrast to the league wide trend shown in the table in the Analysis section for Oppo Groundballs (d_wOBA = 0.165)
-  - But in 2023, his wOBA against Oppo Groundballs rebounded back to more normal rates (d_wOBA = 0.245) and his overall wOBA value also benefited from this
+  - But in 2023, his wOBA against Oppo Groundballs rebounded closer to more normal rates (d_wOBA = 0.245) and his overall wOBA value also benefited from this
     - This is a good example of a way to properly identify good or bad 'luck': by the wOBA/xwOBA difference a player experiences on ***specific types of batted balls, not their overall wOBA/xwOBA difference***

 #### Nolan Arenado is another prime example of a player like Isaac Paredes